es-j3/steam-bottler/README.md

 To use it, run ```steam-bottler configure``` < ```Soft-reinstall Steam Client (game/save data is preserved)``` and hopefully 90% of your issues will be fixed.

+### Roadmap
+Make application shortcuts for steam games
+Make some configurator options commandline-accessible
+Maybe some more stuff I come up with, who knows.

 ### Extras
 [Working Games / Not working Games](https://github.com/es-j3/steam-bottler/blob/main/docs/Verified-Games.md)